cdmandrews/cdmandrews.github.io/digitalrhetoric/week-08-notes.md

 - **exhaustive** [CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)

-## Theoria
+## Theoria: Ecology?
+Techne?
+I dunno?

 - Brooke 4 (Pattern[arrangement])
   - "Just because there is more than one way to walk through a building, this does not make its arrangement (architecture) irrelevant" (p.
 91)
 - Brooke 5 (Perspective[style])
   - "Proper" is what some group of people has agreed upon, and no more.
 The "contingent, consensual qualities of that agreement are eventually forgotten, leaving a normed or proper name for which metaphors are described as deviations" (p.
 124).
 - Brooke 6 (Persistence[memory])
   - "Persistence as a memory practice is the ability to build and maintain patterns although those patterns may be tentative and ultimately fade into the background.”
 (Brooke, p.
 157)
 - Brooke 7 (Performance[delivery])
   - "Particularly in the case of delivery we must consciously resist the impulse to reduce that canon to a transitive, instrumental process of transmission."
 (Brooke, p.
 178).